ArunMekkad/ACC-Simulation/README.md

 ## Project Structure

-- `code/` - Contains MATLAB script and Simulink model
+- `src/` - Contains MATLAB script and Simulink model
 - `images/` - Contains graphs and visual assets

 ## How to Run

 1. Open MATLAB (R2019b or later recommended)
-2. Navigate to the `code` directory
+2. Navigate to the `src` directory
 3. Open the `Simulink_model.slx` file
 4. Run the `ACC_Script.m` script to execute the simulation
 5. View the generated plots to analyze the system performance